Clayton C. Jerome

-Clayton Charles Jerome CBE (22 September 1901 – 13 February 1978) was an aviator who served in the United States Marine Corps from to 1922 to 1952.
+Clayton Charles Jerome CBE (September 22, 1901 – February 13, 1978) was an aviator who served in the United States Marine Corps from to 1922 to 1952.
 He distinguished himself in combat during World War II and the Korean War, earning the Distinguished Service Medal and four awards of the Legion of Merit with Combat 'V' — for his valor during World War II, he received two Legion of Merit awards from the Marine Corps and one from the army.
 He received his fourth Legion of Merit and the Distinguished Service Medal from the air force for his actions during the Korean War.

 Early years & education

 Clayton Charles Jerome was born on September 22, 1901, in Hutchinson, Kansas.
-He entering the U.S. Naval Academy during World War I, graduating in 1922.
+After spending time at the Marion Military Institute, he entered the U.S. Naval Academy during World War I. He graduated in 1922.
 While serving in the Marine Corps, he began graduate studies at Naval Academy in 1932, and then at California Institute of Technology where he earned a Master of Science degree in Aeronautical Engineering.

 Many of his classmates from the Naval Academy became general officers later: Hyman G. Rickover, Robert E. Blick Jr., Herbert S. Duckworth, James P. Riseley, James A. Stuart, Frank Peak Akers, Sherman Clark, Raymond P. Coffman, Ralph B. DeWitt, Delbert S. Cornwell, Frederick J. Eckhoff, Hugh H. Goodwin, John Higgins, Vernon Huber, Michael J. Malanaphy, William S. Parsons, Albert K. Morehouse, Harold F. Pullen, Harold R. Stevens, John P. Whitney, Lyman G. Miller and George J. O'Shea.